Patrick-Kelly-1330/workOS-Directory-Sync-Playground/README.md

-# TemplateRepo
+# Playground
-Leverage template to initiate app with react, express, and mongodb
+Sample app to build, test, and demo methods